Two rival self-driving cars have close call in California

 MOUNTAIN VIEW, Calif.
-(This June 25, 2015 story was changed to show attribution in the last sentence to the companies, instead of the California Department of Motor Vehicles and the companies)

-Two self-driving prototype cars, one operated by Google Inc and the other by Delphi Automotive Plc, had a close call on a Silicon Valley street earlier this week, a Delphi executive told Reuters on Thursday.
+Two self-driving prototype cars, one operated by Google Inc (GOOGL.O) and the other by Delphi Automotive Plc (DLPH.N), had a close call on a Silicon Valley street earlier this week, a Delphi executive told Reuters on Thursday.

 It was believed to be the first such incident involving two vehicles specially equipped for automated driving.